 Image recognition solutions provide dedicated on-shelf information by giving brands digital eyes in the stores.
 The solutions capture images of retail shelves, which are then processed and analyzed to offer insights around out-of-stocks and planogram compliance.
 Auditing shelf management using Image Recognition digitizes store checks.
 It plays an essential role in understanding the shelf conditions and how they affect the sales of their core SKUs.

 The following workflow below demonstrates how an Image Recognition solution like ShelfWatch works.

-Shelfwatch eliminates all the bottlenecks in the traditional retail audit process that are currently eating into the time of the sales rep or merchandisers during their store visit.
-Using Image recognition, Shelfwatch empowers reps to collect photos with a click of a button and generate actionable, real-time store insights.
+ShelfWatch eliminates all the bottlenecks in the traditional shelf audit process that are currently eating into the time of the sales rep or merchandisers during their store visit.
+Using Image recognition, ShelfWatch empowers reps to collect photos with a click of a button and agenerate actionable, real-time store insights.
 It is reliable, free of human biases, and fast.
 The algorithm controls the data quality at the collection level to bring out the standard and objective analysis.

 Found this blog useful?
 Read this blog to read more on ShelfWatch.

 Want to see how your own brand is performing on the shelves?
 Click here to schedule a free demo.